Genez-io/genezio-landing-page/content/deploy-nodejs-express-on-genezio-serverless.md

 ---
-title: "Deploy Express.js on Serverless, Zero Configuration Hosting | Genezio"
+title: "Deploy Express.js on Serverless, Zero Config Hosting"
 layout: "express"
 summary: "express"
 description: "Deploy your Express.js app with Genezio’s zero-configuration, serverless hosting platform.
 Get Started for Free and share your app in minutes!"